Modify primary care clinical practice guidelines and payment incentives to encourage integration of food into primary care

 - all workplace cafeterias provide the options recommended for workplace eating behaviours in the Canada Food Guide, and nutrition education instruments to help employees with the transition to new menus;

-- inspectors have training to assure compliance with the regulations, or other provincial staff with nutrition / dietetic training are authorized to perform such inspections, including municipal staff that carry out inspections related to municipal requirements;
+- inspectors have the training to assure compliance with the regulations or other provincial staff with nutrition / dietetic training are authorized to perform such inspections, including municipal staff that carry out inspections related to municipal requirements;

 - workplaces have differential pricing, whereby healthy options are sold at cost, while the less healthy options not named in the Food Guide are sold at a minimum 20% above normal markups.
 This provision is more challenging to implement and might have to occur more at the Substitution stage once the other measures have been introduced.
 Given that labour codes and regulations require firms to spend money on health and safety processes, the price setting function would likely have to be framed as part of company requirements to assure the health of employees, using price signals to help shift purchasing behaviour.
 Legislative and regulatory language could be adapted from the Telecommunications Act regarding tariffs.